wrench-project/wrench/doc/wrench_101.md

      method (to be overwritten) that can be invoked at any time by the WMS to submit tasks (inside standard jobs) to compute services.

 Although not required, it is possible to implement most (or even all) decision-making in these two methods so at to have a clean separation of concern between the decision-making part of the WMS and the rest of its functionality.
-This kind o design is used in the simple example provided in the `examples/simple-example` directory.
+This kind of design is used in the simple example provided in the `examples/simple-example` directory.